Master of Arts in History

 Application deadlines for this program are May 1 for Summer, July 15 for Fall, and December 1 for Spring.
 View Program Application Requirements.

 Those who wish to specialize in any of the program’s areas of study and who are planning to pursue a doctoral degree at another institution may complete a master’s thesis.
-Those with a general interest in history may pursue a broad-based program and can opt to take a comprehensive examination in place of completing a thesis.
+Those who are interested in museum, archival, or other areas of public history may choose to complete a capstone project.
+Those with a general interest in history may pursue a broad-based program and can opt to take a comprehensive examination in place of completing a thesis or project.